mahostar/EasyShield_v2.5/README.md

 *Table 1: Performance Comparison of Anti-Spoofing Models on 8000-Image Test Dataset.
 EasyShield v2.5 shows superior overall performance.*

 ## 2. Features
-*   **Lightweight and Fast:** Optimized for deployment on edge devices with limited computational resources, achieving an average inference time of 75.47 ms.
+* **Lightweight & Fast**: Runs on edge devices in just ~75 ms per inference.
-*   **High Accuracy:** Demonstrates 92.30% accuracy in detecting presentation attacks (e.g., print and replay attacks).
+* **High Accuracy**: Detects print and replay attacks with 92.30% accuracy.
-*   **Robust Binary Classification:** Effectively classifies faces as "Real" or "Fake".
+* **Robust Classification**: Clearly labels faces as “Real” or “Fake”.
-*   **Comprehensive Toolkit:** Includes a suite of tools for dataset preparation, image augmentation, model training, and real-time testing.
+* **All-in-One Toolkit**: Includes data prep, augmentation, training, and live testing tools.
-*   **State-of-the-Art Model:** Utilizes the YOLOv8 nano architecture for efficient and accurate detection.
+* **Efficient Architecture**: Built on YOLOv8 nano for optimal performance.
-*   **Strong Performance Metrics:** Achieves an EER of 6.25% and an AUC of 98.61%.

 ## 3. System Pipeline Overview
-The EasyShield system employs an end-to-end workflow, illustrated in the figure below, which encompasses data acquisition and preprocessing, model training and evaluation, and finally, deployment for real-time inference.
-The core of the system is a YOLOv8 nano model, trained to classify input face images (resized to 640x640 pixels) as either "Real" or "Fake."
-Specialized Python-based tools, equipped with graphical user interfaces (GUIs) where appropriate, are provided to facilitate each step of this pipeline.
-These tools range from extracting face crops from raw video/image data and augmenting the dataset for improved robustness, to training the model and testing its performance.
+EasyShield’s workflow handles everything from gathering and cleaning face images to training its lightweight detection model and rolling it out for live use.
+User-friendly Python tools (with GUIs when needed) guide you through each stage—from grabbing faces out of photos or videos and beefing up your dataset to building the model and checking its accuracy—so you can go from raw footage to real-time spoof protection in one streamlined process.

 <div align="center">